pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 #### Rejected PDEP

 A PDEP can be rejected when the final decision is that its implementation is not the best for the interests of the project.
-They are as useful as accepted PDEPs, since there are discussions that are worth having, and decisions about changes to pandas being made.
+Rejected PDEPs are as useful as accepted PDEPs, since there are discussions that are worth having, and decisions about changes to pandas being made.
 They will be merged with `Status: Rejected`, so there is visibility on what was discussed and what was the outcome of the